bridging theory and practice

 The mission of strategy+business, set at its founding in 1995, is to help corporate decision makers set their agendas by serving as the bridge between theory and practice.
 “Every major strategic decision is a bet on some theory about the way the world really works,” says Editor-in-Chief Art Kleiner. “strategy+business explores those bets and the theories on which they are based.
 Our objective is to be the leading source for the best ideas in global business — and the resource that best serves CEOs and other strategic thinkers who want to achieve enduring results.”

-strategy+business is published quarterly by Booz & Company, the global strategy and technology consulting firm to corporations and governments.
+strategy+business is published quarterly by certain member firms of the PwC network.
 The magazine is the flagship publication of s+b Media, a multimedia platform that includes the Web site www.strategy-business.com, e-newsletters, the s+b Reader series, commercially published books, and events.
 Unlike any other management magazine, strategy+business competes in the commercial marketplace, delivering to advertisers a global audience of leading executives and thought leaders through a hybrid readership based on controlled and paid subscriptions and newsstand sales around the world.

 Among management journals, only strategy+business speaks with a diversity of voices that includes top business journalists, scholars, consultants, senior executives, and global leaders of government. s+b is a unique blend of strategic ideas and practical solutions.
 Every issue features management tools, in-depth reporting, boardroom wisdom, and seminal strategic thinking that is engaging to read, clearly presented, and readily absorbed.